elykka/StructuralBioinformatics/README.md

 ### PURPOSE

-This program wants to test a different approach to try and provide a clusterization of the structures obtained in Molecular Dynamics trajectories, this is done using the structure's contact map, one for each of them.
+snapshotClusterer wants to test a different approach to try and provide a clusterization of the structures obtained in Molecular Dynamics trajectories, this is done using the structure's contact map, one for each of them.

 The reason behind the use of contact maps is because they provide more informations about the type of contacts that each residue in the structure has.

 This program uses the contact maps returned by RING, a Residue Interaction Network, that saves them in files called edges.
 This maps will also be referred as snapshots in this document.

-**Please note that this program is just an experimental test, assigned during the course of Structural Bioinformatics offered by the University of Padova.
+**Please note that snapshotClusterer is just an experimental test, assigned during the course of Structural Bioinformatics offered by the University of Padova.
 The scope of this project was to choose, motivate, test and evaluate a different approach for the clustering of structures and is not to be viewed as a finished and valid product.**

 ### USE

 To launch the program, the following instruction must be used in the terminal:

-`<python3  	nome_file.py  	input_file_path.txt	  output_directory_path  	config_file_path/config.ini 	 temporary_directory_path>`
+`python3  	snapshotClusterer.py  	input_file_path.txt	  output_directory_path  	config_file_path/config.ini 	 temporary_directory_path`

+where:
+* *input_file_path.txt* is the path to the file txt that contains all of the paths to the edges files of a protein that are to be clustered.
+* *output_directory_path* is the path to the folder where the results are to be saved.
+* *config_file_path/config.ini* is the path to the file ini that contains all of the parameters that are to be used in the program and is provided by the team.
+* *temporary_directory_path* is the path to the folder where the temporary files are to be saved.

 Please note that the directories paths must be in this format *'/home/path/output_folder'*, devoid of a final backslash, and that the files paths must contain the full file name, extension included if present.